Sonnen Eco Storage System compared to Enphase Encharge Storage System.

 The differences of Sonnen and Enphase.

-There are many differences between these two products.
+There are differences between these two products.
 The key to remember is that the benefit depends upon your application.
 In many cases, it will be obvious which of the solutions will be needed for a homeowner, while in other cases, either solution will meet the homeowner’s need.

 - Enphase allows us to stack inverters, while Sonnen systems are not stackable, needing to be installed in parallel.
 With Enphase we can stack two Encharge 10’s to increase the power from 3.8 kW to 7.6 kW, the surge from 5.7 kW to 11.4 kW and the battery from 10 kWh to 20 kWh.
 Enphase allows us to stack up to 4 Encharge 10’s.
-This can add flexibility and it is important to note that while an Encharge 10 costs about 15% – 20% less than a Sonnen Eco 10, two Encharge batteries stacked costs about 15% more than a single Sonnen Eco 20.
+This can add flexibility and it is important to note that while an Encharge 10 costs about 15% – 20% less than a Sonnen Eco 10, two Encharge batteries stacked costs about the same as a single Sonnen Eco 20.
 Installing multiple Sonnen systems can cost more than stacking multiple Enphase Encharge systems, it really depends on the need.

 - Sonnen allows for a generator control to charge batteries when there is minimal solar access (storms, clouds or fog) or during high usage times.
 This is a future option for the Encharge system.